bridgetownrb/bridgetown/bridgetown-website/src/_docs/configuration/initializers.md

 Then when you call `init :stripe, api_key: ENV["STRIPE_API_KEY"]`, code to the effect of `require "stripe"` will get called automatically and the initializer will get passed the value of `api_key`.

-Some additional features provided by initializers which are particularly will be covered in a later section.
+Some advanced features provided by initializers will be covered in a later section.

 ### Using `only`, `except`, and understanding initialization contexts